-The cellar becomes dark: flowers loose light and colour, sparrows plummet into exhaustion; the smell of the earth, carpet fading evermore into colourless rag, the wooden crate glowing in the twi1ight, my pale blue sponge still bright.
+The cellar becomes dark: flowers lose their light and colour, sparrows plummet into exhaustion; the smell of the earth, carpet fading ever-more into a colourless rag, the wooden crate glowing in the twi1ight, my pale blue sponge still bright.
 I look through the window, light a candle; eat bread and honey, wild roses in the dark rain; and the statue of Beethoven, ghostly white in the candlelight.

-The ceiling has a hole from where plaster has fallen home for creepy-crawlies.
-Nailed over the hole, the unfinished full size self-portrait of the man who depresses me, one leg is red, one arm is dark blue and his head is day glow green, poised like superman in flight.
+The ceiling has a hole from where the plaster has fallen home for creepy-crawlies.
+Nailed over the hole, the unfinished full-size self-portrait of the man who depresses me, one leg is red, one arm is dark blue and his head is day-glow green, poised like superman in flight.
 The canvas is six by six feet square.
 One corner is obscured by a zigzagging water pipe.

 There is so much space this evening.
 The sky is blue; rain occupies the space, so immense it makes us seem eternal.
 Where does it come from?
 It surrounds us as we shelter in the building.
 Where did it begin?
-What distant universe has it traveled through?
+What distant universe has it travelled through?
 My mind imagines a golden light in the far sky.
-It has boldness, substance, and activity.
-It swarms, melts, and hardens.
+It has boldness, substance, and activity that swarms and melts and hardens.
 It falls from the void into the prison of the unseen far sky into the house of darkness, the house of dreams.
-Tiredness, a cloud evaporating, a rain shower in full moonlight with stolen light darting, twinkling into the ground; into the depths of my being; a sulking tiredness, on the train of deep sleep.
-Sleep wanders a pathway to the pool of life, phantasmagoric sleep drifts through cinders of a burnt out forest, collecting the images of dreams lying in ashes; a jigsaw of illuminations that swings forth at night.
+Tiredness, a cloud evaporating, a rain shower in full moonlight with stolen light darting, twinkling into the ground; into the depths of my being; sulking tiredness, on the train of deep sleep.
+Sleep wanders a pathway to the pool of life, phantasmagoric sleep drifts through cinders of a burnt-out forest, collecting the images of dreams lying in ashes; a jigsaw of illuminations that swings forth at night.

 It is the summer of 1979, thunderclouds roll along Whitechapel roads, Mobiles of light dance in the backyards.
 The forces acting on the old house are twisting the stone sin.
 Three stalks of Gladioli sway upwards, pink blooms step into the gloom impregnating the cellar.